 Is it time to replace your roof?
 Give metal roofing a try!January 28, 2019 2:29 pm

 Spring is the best time to do a roof inspection, or after any extreme weather.
 Ice and snow sliding off your roof can slowly damage asphalt roofing shingles & the weatherproofing underneath.
-High winds can also take a toll on your roof, especially if singles are already damages.
+High winds can also take a toll on your roof, especially if singles are already damaged.

 Here are some things to look for when looking at your roof from the outside: